wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 - open Netflix
 - login
+- for category in categories
 	- go to category-page
--
 	- scroll down (so all titles are listed)
 	- get the id's for all titles
 	- store them with the category_id
-- repeat for next category_id
+- save results in a csv or database

 I'm gonna get coding, wil post when I'm done and ready for the next step!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxNzc5Njc1NywxNDkzNjU1MDI0LC0xOT
-I3OTQ1MDE4LC02OTkzODE1NjUsLTE5ODA5MTI0MCwtMTI1OTMw
-NDY3NSwxNzQzODgzMjQ3LC04MjU1NzA3MzUsMTc2NjcwMjM3MS
-wtMTE0OTQ1ODM1Myw0NTE2Mzg5MjQsLTExNjc4NDEzNjldfQ==
+eyJoaXN0b3J5IjpbMzE4OTI1MTksMTQ5MzY1NTAyNCwtMTkyNz
+k0NTAxOCwtNjk5MzgxNTY1LC0xOTgwOTEyNDAsLTEyNTkzMDQ2
+NzUsMTc0Mzg4MzI0NywtODI1NTcwNzM1LDE3NjY3MDIzNzEsLT
+ExNDk0NTgzNTMsNDUxNjM4OTI0LC0xMTY3ODQxMzY5XX0=
 -->